 What most people find to be an annoying weed, can actually be a healthy beverage and tasty tea.
 Dandelions crop up in gardens across the globe every springtime and last throughout the summer.
-Their vibrant yellow leaves are easy to spot and their seed pods are often used to make wishes.
+Their vibrant yellow petals are easy to spot and their seed pods are often used to make wishes.
+The plants are similar in appearance to chamomile and marigold flowers.
 These plants offer potent health benefits when consumed as food or in beverages like tea.

 We've put together a list of dandelion tea benefits that will inspire you to brew a cup of this vibrant tea.
 Whether you like light floral flavor or prefer strong coffee-like tastes, dandelion tea has something to offer everyone.

 Dandelion tea is an herbal tea made from various plant parts of the dandelion plant known as Taraxacum officinale.
-There are several different types of dandelion tea depending on whether the tea is made from the leaves, flowers, or roots of the plant.
+There are several different types of dandelion tea depending on whether the tea is made from the dandelion leaves, dandelion flowers, or dandelion roots.
 One of the most common is known as roasted dandelion root tea or "dandelion coffee".
 The tea gets its name from the dark color of the roasted root, which resembles coffee beans.
 This type of dandelion tea is often used as a coffee substitute.

 Dandelion tea made from flower petals offers a delicate, sweet taste.
 Roasted dandelion root teas offer bolder flavor with smoky and toasty notes that are paired with robust flavor.
 Dandelion leaf teas offer an earthy and herbaceous flavor that can have astringent notes.